 About the Springs

-Playing between 5,163 and 6,767 yards, this meticulously maintained par 72 course unfolds along the Columbia River and blends seamlessly into the landscape – combining dramatic golf shots with naturally beautiful views.
+With five sets of tees playing between 4,944 and 6,818 yards, this meticulously maintained par 72 course unfolds along the Columbia River and blends seamlessly into the landscape – combining dramatic golf shots with naturally beautiful views.

 Add a relaxed, unpretentious atmosphere, attentive service and one of the best practice facilities in Canada, and The Springs is a Canadian classic you’ll remember.